Too Early

+Too Early is an oil on canvas genre painting by the French artist James Tissot, from 1873.

+History and description

-Too Early is an 1873 genre painting by the French artist James Tissot.
-It depicts a ballroom in fashionable Victorian high society with some of the guests, a father and his three daughters, having arrived embarrassingly early for the ball.
-On the left their hostess is giving instructions to the orchestra while housemaids peer round the corner.
+It depicts a ballroom scene set in the fashionable Victorian high society with some of the guests, a father and his three daughters, having arrived embarrassingly early for the ball.
+Because of that the room is therefore still almost empty.

+The composition is almost entirely focused on this family quartet, who stands at the front of the room, the man between the young women.
+They are being watched by two maids through a door in the back wall.
+Further to the left, beyond a crystal chandelier, their hostess is giving instructions to the orchestra.
+To the right, a couple awaits the start of the festivities, conversing in the entrance hall, where a new guest is seen arriving up a staircase.

-Tissot had moved to London in 1871 following the Franco-Prussian War.
-He displayed this and another work Last Evening at the Royal Academy's Summer Exhibition of 1873.
-Today the painting is in the collection of the Guildhall Art Gallery in the City of London, having been acquired in 1903.
+Tissot had moved to London in 1871.
+He displayed this and another work ,The Last Evening, at the Royal Academy's Summer Exhibition of 1873.
+Today the painting is in the collection of the Guildhall Art Gallery, in the City of London, having been acquired in 1902 by a gift from Charles Gassiot.